What happens if you go into negative equity?

-If your home is in negative equity, there are two things you may be able to do to tackle it:
+If your home is in negative equity, there are a few things you may be able to do to help your situation.

-Speak to your lender before doing either of these things to see if there are any early repayment penalties.
+It’s also important to speak to your mortgage provider before doing any of these things to see if there are any early repayment charges.

 If you’re struggling with negative equity and aren’t sure what to do next, contact us today.
 Our friendly advisors are on hand to work through your debts with you and are trained to give you the best advice for your situation.